tablelandnetwork/docs/docs/quickstarts/smart-contract-quickstart.md

 description: Learn how to create a table and insert add some sample data using the Solidity.
 ---

 Tableland smart contracts support both table creates and writes that interact with a `TablelandTables` registry smart contract that exist on each chain.
 Reads are an offchain operation, better suited for the SDK, CLI, or Gateway API.
-If you're using [Hardhat](https://hardhat.org/), you should also the [quickstart](/quickstarts/hardhat)—it walks through how to configure Local Tableland during local development with hardhat.
+If you're using [Hardhat](https://hardhat.org/), you should also the [Hardhat playbook](/playbooks/frameworks/hardhat)—it walks through how to configure Local Tableland during local development with hardhat.

 ## 1. Installation & setup